 Looking for the best places to visit in Uganda?
 In this guide, we have shortlisted top 10 of the most beautiful and most interesting attractions in Uganda.

 Uganda, also known as the “Pearl Of Africa”, offers some of the most breathtaking wildlife terrain in the world, it is in the African Great Lakes region and also lies within the Nile basin, and has a varied but generally a modified equatorial climate, Tourists here will find classic African scenery: Murchison Falls, Lake Victoria, Source of the Nile River, and so much more .
 Uganda is home to some of the world’s most luxurious private game reserves and lodges, Wildlife lovers come here from all corners of the globe.
 These are the best tourist destinations to visit in Uganda.

-Bwindi Impenetrable National Park is home to endangered mountain gorillas which is approximately half the total world’s mountain gorillas population, with over 30 elephants as well as 120 mammals species among which are 7 diurnal primates, 360 bird species and 200 species of butterflies.
+Bwindi Impenetrable National Park is home to more than half of the total world’s mountain gorillas population, with over 30 elephants as well as 120 mammals species among which are 7 diurnal primates, 360 bird species and 200 species of butterflies.

 The gorillas are only found in this region.
 Mountain gorillas differ from their lowland cousins as their fur is thicker and adapted to the colder temperature at high altitude.
 In addition to the gorillas in Bwindi, the birds here are also incredible and the forest ranks as one of East Africa’s best regions for bird life and bird watching